-upCyclinc is a social enterprise that provides migrant and refugees in the Cairns region a space for upcycling and re-purposing discarded household and corporate items, including those no longer needed within the hospitality and tourism industries.
+upCyclinc is a funded project that provides migrant and refugees in the Cairns region a space for upcycling and re-purposing discarded household and corporate items, including those no longer needed within the hospitality and tourism industries.

 The objective of the upCyclinc project is to build a thriving environmentally sustainable, social enterprise, which provides refugee and migrant communities with pathways to employment, self-sustainability, community engagement and participation, thus reducing long-term dependency on welfare payments by providing: